Quine: Realizing LLM Agents as Native POSIX Processes: The POSIX Mapping

 Beyond structural delegation, \texttt{fork} provides cognitive decomposition: each child operates with an independent context window, allowing complex problems to be partitioned into subproblems that individually fit within context limits.
 The parent aggregates results without carrying the full reasoning burden of each subtask.

 An agent can \textbf{continue} itself by calling \texttt{exec} with its own image.
-This replaces the process image---clearing process memory---while preserving PID, parent relationship, \texttt{argv}, environment variables, and (optionally) open file descriptors.
-The mission (\texttt{argv}) remains unchanged across continuations, ensuring the agent maintains its original directive.
-For LLM agents, this provides a mechanism to escape context limits: the agent can checkpoint progress in environment variables (or offload to the filesystem for larger state), then \texttt{exec} to start fresh with a clean context window while continuing the same mission.
+This replaces the process image---clearing process memory---while preserving PID, parent relationship, environment variables, and (optionally) open file descriptors.
+In the general POSIX case, \texttt{exec} may also install a different executable image and a different \texttt{argv}.
+Quine's default self re-entry path reuses its current image and mission \texttt{argv}, so the agent can reset cognitive context while maintaining the same directive.
+For LLM agents, this provides a mechanism to escape context limits: the agent can checkpoint progress in environment variables (or offload to the filesystem for larger state), then \texttt{exec} to start fresh with a clean context window while continuing the same task.

 An agent \textbf{terminates} by calling \texttt{exit} with a status code.
 This releases all resources (memory, file descriptors, child processes if the parent does not wait), notifies the parent, and makes the exit status available for inspection.
 The three operations---spawn, continue, terminate---combined with the state hierarchy, define the lifecycle model illustrated in Figure \ref{fig:lifecycle}.